zsparal/api-documentation/source/reference/v2/onboarding-api/overview.rst

 with OAuth, allowing you to submit onboarding details of your customers on behalf of them, and to check up on their onboarding status.

-For a step-by-step tutorial, please refer to the :doc:`Onboarding guide </connect/onboarding>`.
+For a step-by-step tutorial, refer to the :doc:`Onboarding guide </connect/onboarding>`.

 Endpoints
 ---------